Scintigraphy - bone

 The scanning part of the test will last about 1 hour.
 The scanner's camera may move above and around you.
 You may need to change positions.

-You will probably be asked to drink extra water after you receive the radiotracer to keep the material from collecting in your bladder.
+You will probably be asked to drink extra water after you receive the radiotracer to help flush the material from your bladder.

 You must remove jewelry and other metal objects.
 You may be asked to wear a hospital gown.